peterdarling/ackermanns-function/README.md

-# ackermanns-function
+# ackermann-function
-Ackermann's function based on C version from Computerphile
+Ackermann function based on C version as seen on Computerphile

 Refs:
 https://youtu.be/i7sm9dzFtEI